rust-embedded/rust-raspberrypi-OS-tutorials/13_integrated_testing/README.md

 -//! or instances of drivers for devices that are featured on the respective board.
 -//!
 -//!
-Just like processor architecture code, the `BSP` code's module structure tries to mirror the -//! `kernel`'s subsystem modules, but there is no transparent re-exporting this time.
-That means -//! whatever is provided must be called starting from the `bsp` namespace, e.g.
+Just like processor architecture code, the `BSP` code's module structure tries to mirror the -//! `kernel`'s subsystem modules, but there is no reexporting this time.
+That means whatever is -//! provided must be called starting from the `bsp` namespace, e.g. `bsp::driver::driver_manager()`.
--//! `bsp::driver::driver_manager()`.
 -//!
 -//! ## Kernel interfaces
 -//!